-This is a sponsored guest post from Royal Westmoreland.
-I strive to only publish quality content from paying contributors, and will not publish anything I don’t agree with or do not think you, my readers, will enjoy.
+This post is brought to you in collaboration with one of our partners.
+I strive to only publish quality content from contributors, and will not publish anything I don’t agree with or do not think you, my readers, will enjoy.

 *All photos courtesy of Flickr Commons